WP Ultimo 2.0 Beta 8 is out!

 This build fixes weird duplication errors some people were experiencing.

-Support Agents – We made a couple of small changes to the Support Agents add-on, to point out when an agent has super admin status (which allows them to bypass all limitations set on the support agents add-on).
+Support Agents – We made a couple of small changes to the Support Agents add-on, to point out when an agent has super admin status (which allows them to bypass all limitations set on the Support Agents add-on).
 Next, we’re adding functions to allow developers to add new permissions that can be assigned to an agent

 Plugin and Theme Manager – We released a new version with lots of fixes and UI/UX improvements.